Online Live 8-Week MBSR enrolling now for the fall

 Due to the COVID outbreak, in-person 8-Week Courses are suspended

 Normal stress and toxic stress

 Stress is the normal response of human beings to pressures, challenges, or a sense of threat.
 When we feel threatened, high stress mobilizes our bodies to fight or flee to keep us safe.
 Moderate stress helps us rise to challenges and develop ourselves as we find ways to adapt to pressure and change.
 We would not have survived as a species without the stress response.

 Overriding our need to recover

-However, after a state of high stress, or prolonged moderate stress, the body and mind need a cooling-down period to come back into equilibrium.
-Most of us don’t get a cooling down period, or even see it as necessary.
-Our fast-paced culture and economy do not recognize that regular cooling down periods are as important for our health and well-being as exercise, good diet, and getting enough sleep.
+However, after a state of high stress, or prolonged moderate stress, the body and mind need a cooling-down period to come back to equilibrium.
+Most of us don’t get a cooling-down period, or even see it as necessary.
+Our fast-paced culture and economy do not recognize that regular cooling-down periods are as important for our health and well-being as exercise, good diet, and getting enough sleep.
 Given our powerful brains and willpower, we choose often to override signals that say it’s time to recover.
 That is a big problem for almost everyone.

 Burnout, fatigue, and hopelessness

 Too much stress, constant stress, or recurring stress – being “stressed out” – points to the near universal experience of overload and overburden.
 Too much stress – experienced as burnout, fatigue, or even hopelessness – is common to so many of us that some scientists are calling it “Public Enemy Number One”.